 This AIG video describes the two types and discusses their differences.

 Permanent policies last the lifetime of the policyholder, rather than a set amount of time.
-They offer living benefits and can form a foundation for financial security.
+They offer living benefits and can preserve retirement savings.

 There are three primary types: whole, universal, and variable universal.